- Admissions & Records Contacts

 Before you even apply, you want to learn more about EFSC’s four campuses and the degrees and programs that interest you.
 Think about your career aspirations and how your course of study can help you achieve your goals.
 Our interactive Explore Your Options page will help you sort through our degrees and programs.

 Our Career Planning & Development Centers also are a resource during this stage of planning and throughout your college experience.

-Step 2: Re-apply for admission online or in-person and provide proof of residency.
+Step 2: Re-apply for admission and provide proof of residency.

 Allow three business days for your application to be processed.

 Step 3: Request your final, official high school transcript and all college transcripts to be sent to your primary campus, if it was not received during your prior EFSC enrollment.

 During the application process, you chose a primary campus.
 Your primary campus is the campus where you will submit all required admissions documents.